danelder/syslog-ng-drivers/scl/nci/README.md

 use_dns - An optional comma separated list of fields to perform reverse DNS lookups on and substitute for in the email message (default is none)

+hosts - An optional regex to match against the $HOST macro so that only specific hosts will generate an alert

+not_hosts - An optional regex to match against the $HOST macro so that specific hosts will not generate an alert

 mandatory_fields - An optional comma separated list of fields (user,computer,log_sources, and/or custom_field) that are required to be detected in a message or else it will be disacarded (default is none)

 template - The email template to be used when an alert is triggered including variable substitutions (mandatory)